aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/bitmap-invalid-size-exception/_index.md

 project.Save(DataDir + "SaveToStreamAndCatchException_out.mpp", options);
 ```

-### Step 5: Catch and Handle the BitmapInvalidSizeException
+### Step 5: catch and handle the bitmapInvalidSizeException
 Wrap the save call in a `try / catch` block so your application can react gracefully if the bitmap size is invalid.

 ```csharp